 I am responsible.
+I am respectful.
 I am prepared.
-I am respectful.
 I am safe.

 Establishing clear standards is the first step in fostering appropriate behavior.
 When students understand what is expected of them, they learn to make appropriate choices about how to behave in a variety of situations.
 In addition, establishing consequences for inappropriate behavior teaches children that they are responsible for their behaviors and the choices they make.